- December 14, 2015

 “The one new mechanic that stands out with this title is that you can mix weapons with different 'elements' (fire, water, etc.), which adds another layer of strategy to play.”

-“Not that great; it looks good and interesting, but the controls feel a little floaty and clunky.
-The gameplay turns out to be too simple and not very satisfying, and it's dead multiplayer so you can only play with bots or arrange games with friends.”
+“Not that great, looks good and interesting but controls feel a little floaty and clunky, gameplay turns out to be too simple and not very satisfying, and it's dead multiplayer so you can play with bots or arrange a game with friends.”

-“Gem Wars: Attack of the Jiblets is really rough, both visually and mechanically.”
+“Gem Wars: Attack of the Jiblets, honestly it is really rough, visually and mechanically.”